brimdata/zed/README.md

 ## Contributing

-See the [contributing guide](CONTRIBUTING.md) on how you can help improve zed!
+See the [contributing guide](CONTRIBUTING.md) on how you can help improve Zed!

 ## Join the Community